gpustack/llama-box/README.md

-         --image-width N          image width, in pixel space (default: 512) --image-guidance N       the value of guidance during the computing phase (default: 3.500000) --image-strength N       strength for noising, range of [0.0, 1.0] (default: 0.750000) --image-sampler TYPE     standard sampler that will be used for generation, automatically retrieve the default value according to the --model, select from euler_a;euler;heun;dpm2;dpm++2s_a;dpm++2m;dpm++2mv2;ipndm;ipndm_v;lcm
+         --image-width N          image width, in pixel space (default: 512) --image-guidance N       the value of guidance during the computing phase (default: 3.500000) --image-strength N       strength for noising, range of [0.0, 1.0] (default: 0.750000) --image-sampler TYPE     sampler that will be used for generation, automatically retrieve the default value according to --model, select from euler_a;euler;heun;dpm2;dpm++2s_a;dpm++2m;dpm++2mv2;ipndm;ipndm_v;lcm
-         --image-sample-steps N   number of standard sample steps, automatically retrieve the default value according to the --model
+         --image-sample-steps N   number of sample steps, automatically retrieve the default value according to --model, and +10 when requesting high definition generation
-         --image-cfg-scale N      for standard sampler, the scale of classifier-free guidance in the output phase (1.0 = disabled)
-         --image-hd-sampler TYPE  high definition sampler that will be used for generation, inherit from --image-sampler if no specified
-         --image-hd-sample-steps N
-                                  number of high definition sample steps, automatically +10 from --image-sample-steps if no specified
-         --image-hd-cfg-scale N   for high definition sampler, the scale of classifier-free guidance in the output phase, inherit from --image-cfg-scale (1.0 = disabled)
-         --image-vd-sampler TYPE  vivid sampler that will be used for generation, inherit from --image-sampler if no specified
-         --image-vd-sample-steps N
-                                  number of vivid sample steps, automatically +10 from --image-sample-steps if no specified --image-vd-cfg-scale N   for vivid sampler, the scale of classifier-free guidance in the output phase, inherit from --image-cfg-scale (1.0 = disabled)
-         --image-nt-sampler TYPE  natural sampler that will be used for generation, inherit from --image-sampler if no specified
-         --image-nt-sample-steps N
-                                  number of natural sample steps, automatically +10 from --image-sample-steps if no specified --image-nt-cfg-scale N   for natural sampler, the scale of classifier-free guidance in the output phase, inherit from --image-cfg-scale (1.0 = disabled)
+         --image-cfg-scale N      for sampler, the scale of classifier-free guidance in the output phase, automatically retrieve the default value according to --model (1.0 = disabled)
          --image-schedule TYPE    denoiser sigma schedule, select from default;discrete;karras;exponential;ays;gits (default: default)
          --image-no-text-encoder-model-offload
                                   disable text-encoder(clip-l/clip-g/t5xxl) model offload